-If an applicant is unable to complete an online form, they should contact the Ideal Choice Homes team by telephoning (01524) 582005 or in person at Lancaster or Morecambe Town Hall.
+If an applicant is unable to complete an online form or requires assistance, they should contact the Ideal Choice Homes team by telephoning (01524) 582005 or in person at Lancaster or Morecambe Town Hall.
 We can provide bespoke assistance to applicants who are unable to complete an online form or require help to do so.
-We do have free internet access available at Lancaster and Morecambe Town Hall that applicants can use to make an application.
+There are computers with internet access available at Lancaster and Morecambe Town Hall that applicants can use to make an application.
 Applicants can also access the internet for free at libraries throughout the Lancaster district.